iotoasis/SO/README.md

 ## Module
 - SO Framework consists of one server module.
-- SO Framework can be tested using virtual services
+- SO Framework can be tested using virtual services.
 - [Test](https://github.com/iotoasis/SO/blob/master/so-doc/so-test.md)
 <br>